Find a Lender-Approved Local Conveyancer in Moor Park

 How does conveyancing in Moor Park differ for new build properties?

-Most buyers of new build or newly converted property in Moor Park approach us having been asked by the developer to exchange contracts and commit to the purchase even before the house is constructed.
-This is because house builders in Moor Park tend to acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Moor Park contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the house is constructed.
+This is because builders in Moor Park tend to buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Moor Park or who has acted in the same development.

 An example of a Lease Extension matter before the tribunal for a Moor Park property is Flats 8, 11 and 15 Craigmore Court 46 Murray Road in December 2013.
 The tribunal held that the price payable by the Applicant tenant of Flat 8 to acquire an extended lease shall be £26,438 plus £1 to the intermediate lessee .
 The tribunal held that the price payable by the Applicant tenants of Flat 11 to acquire an extended lease shall be £26,791 plus £1 to the intermediate lessee.
 The tribunal held that the price payable by the Applicant tenant of Flat 15 to acquire an extended lease shall be £26,638 plus £1 to the intermediate lessee .
-This case was in relation to 3 flats.
-The unexpired term as at the valuation date was 71 years.
+This case related to 3 flats.
+The unexpired residue of the current lease was 71 years.

 Last updated

-Residential Landlord and Tenant Conveyancing solicitors in Moor Park
+Commercial Conveyancing solicitors in Moor Park regulated by the SRA

 • Lawrence C. Samuels Ll.b Solicitor, 29 Farm Way, Northwood, Middlesex, HA6 3EE